 Implementation: Risks to Clinical Application

-People often find solace and comfort in the initial stages of psychosis because their shift in perception is minor and more tolerable.
+People need some solace to hold on to the hope needed for recovery.
+The initial stages of psychosis are rough because the shift in perception is so dramatic, making it challenging to adjust to and tolerable.
 This reality shift can be more comforting than distressing in cases like this.
-When psychosis becomes out of control, it can be overwhelming, like any other symptom.
-Life becomes too distant and unrecognizable to live without incident.
+When psychosis becomes out of control or too big of an adjustment, reality can seem distant and the hope of recovery unattainable.

 Leave a Reply